johgeo/ImportTool/README.md

-Make sure to insert the neccessary values in App.Debug.config before ypu run the program
+Make sure to insert the neccessary values in App.Debug.config before you run the program